w3f/polkadot-spec/docs/id-weights.md

 It depends on the functionality of the Runtime module (or its sub-processes, rather) which storage type to use.
 In some cases, only a single value is required.
 In others, multiple values need to be fetched or inserted from/into the database.

-Those lower level types get abstracted over in each individual Runtime module using the `decl_storage!` macro.
+Those lower-level types get abstracted over in each individual Runtime module using the `decl_storage!` macro.
 Therefore, each module specifies its own types that are used as input and output values.
 The abstractions do give indicators on what operations must be closely observed and where potential performance penalties and attack vectors are possible.

 #### -sec-num- Considerations {#sect-primitive-types-considerations}